When do the next courses begin at CLA?

 Where can I find information about changes to lesson times/notices about lessons booked to make up for cancelled ones?

-All variations in lesson times or lessons making up for cancelled ones can be found on a specific noticeboard outside the CLA Secretary’s office.
+Students are informed by email of all variations.
+Furthermore all variations in lesson times or lessons making up for cancelled ones can be found on a specific noticeboard outside the CLA Secretary’s office.
 For courses held outside CLA on other university sites, please contact the reception of the relative Department.

 Are CLA certificates valid at European or International level?

 No. They are simply certificates to show you have attended a course.

 Does CLA organize language courses or study trips abroad?

 No. CLA does, however, allow organizations who offer such courses/trips to advertise on the noticeboards around the centre.

 If I have no knowledge of a language, do I have to take the placement test in any case?